Toward a Dichotomy for Approximation of $H$-coloring: A Dichotomy for Graphs

 Let $C$ be a circle with two specified points $p$ and $q$ on $C$.
 A bi-arc is an ordered pair of arcs $(N,S)$ on $C$ such that $N$ contains $p$ but not $q$, and $S$ contains $q$ but not $p$.
 A graph $H$ is a bi-arc graph if there is a family of bi-arcs $\{(N_x, S_x) : x \in V(H)\}$ such that, for any $x, y \in V(H)$, not necessarily distinct, the following hold: \begin{itemize} \item[--] if $x$ and $y$ are adjacent, then neither $N_x$ intersects $S_y$ nor $N_y$ intersects $S_x$; \item[--] if $x$ and $y$ are not adjacent, then both $N_x$ intersects $S_y$ and $N_y$ intersects $S_x$. \end{itemize}

 We shall refer to $\{(N_x, S_x) : x \in V(H)\}$ as a bi-arc representation of $H$.
 Note that a bi-arc representation cannot contain bi-arcs $(N , S), (N',S')$ such that $N$ intersects $S'$ but $S$ does not intersect $N'$ and vice versa.
-Note that by the above definition a vertex may have a self loop. \begin{theorem}[\cite{brewster2008near,feder2003bi}] A graph admits a conservative majority polymorphism iff it is a bi-arc graph. \end{theorem}
+Furthermore, by the above definition a vertex may have a self loop. \begin{theorem}[\cite{brewster2008near,feder2003bi}] A graph admits a conservative majority polymorphism if and only if it is a bi-arc graph. \end{theorem}